jovanliuc/jovan-resume/2023-03-22/resume.md

 ### Technicals
 Spring, Spring MVC, Spring Batch, iBatis / MyBatis,
-Mi Platform / X Platform (UI Framework within Corporation), Oracle, Web Service, Socket Programming, Maven, Dimension, WebLogic, Linux Shell
+Mi Platform / X Platform (UI Framework),
+Oracle, Web Service, Socket Programming,
+Hudson / Jenkins, Maven, Dimension, WebLogic, Linux Shell

+# Digital World
+## Overview
+The Digital World, which is an internal management system of Samsung, and mainly serving all kind of daily activities of in-scope staff of corporation, there are three main services, the Work, Life and Play, and each of module have lots of sub-services.

+### Responsibilities
+* The maintaining & coding of services
+* The bug fix & new features development of services
+* The continuous integration / continuous delivery (CI / CD) of services
+* The monitoring and auditing of services

+### Technicals
+JSP / Servlet, Spring, Spring MVC, JPA / Hibernate / AnyFrame (ORM Framework) / iBatis, ExtJS, OSGi, Maven, Oracle, JUES (Web Server)